asiaopenstack/icehouse/readme.md

 Centralization of power hampers innovation, limits progress, and causes goal misalignment.
 Simply put, most large corporation's interests don't align with the goals of high decentrilization and open infrastructure.
 It is left to individuals to take up the charge of improving the OpenStack project to meet these goals.

-It is my hope this project contributes to the improvement of the OpenStack install experience.
+It is my hope this project contributes to the improvement of the OpenStack install experience and by extension, the establishment of a globally open infrastructure.
 You can help by testing, opening tickets, and contributing to the project.

 ### Getting Started
 StackGeek provides [these scripts](https://github.com/StackGeek/openstackgeek) and this guide to enable you to get a working installation of OpenStack Grizzly going in about 10 minutes.
 This author is the source of the **'10 Minute OpenStack Install'** craze and is reportedly responsible for coining the term **'cloud'** back in 1999 while working on the [Grub project]().